Midsomer & Medieval Murders

 Robin Gibb of the Bee Gees is buried in the cemetery.
 If you are lucky, you will be too young to remember them.

 As part of his project Grossteste was also responsible for creating 'New Thame' on adjacent fields the early 1200's.
-The market square was laid out in a boat-shaped pattern with the Buttermarket on the shadier north side, the Cornmarket on the south side and Middle Row.......well, you can work that out.
+The market square was laid out in a boat-shaped pattern with the Buttermarket on the shadier north side, the Cornmarket on the south side and Middle Row.......you can work that out.

 Mind that you behave yourself while you are there.
 A Statute from 1405 required every town to maintain a set of stocks to punish layabouts and drunkards on pain of being downgraded to a mere hamlet.
 In 2016, the Town Council were investigating bringing them back.